Our home economists dress up classic creme brulee with an easy-to-make cranberry sauce. The sweet-tart sauce compliments the rich, creamy custard.

 - 8 teaspoons superfine sugar

-- In a large saucepan, combine the cranberries, sugar, water and salt.
-Cook and stir over medium heat until berries pop,about 15 minutes.
-Remove from the heat.
-Spoon 2 tablespoons into each of eight 6-oz. custard cups; chill for 10 minutes.
-Refrigerate remaining cranberry sauce until serving.
+- Preheat oven to 325°.
+In a large saucepan, combine cranberries, granulated sugar, water and salt.
+Cook over medium heat 12-15 minutes or until berries pop, stirring frequently.
+Remove from heat.
+Spoon 2 tablespoons sauce into each of eight 6-oz. broiler-safe ramekins or custard cups; refrigerate 10 minutes.
+Cover and refrigerate remaining sauce until serving.

-- In a small saucepan, heat 1 cup cream over medium heat until bubbles form around sides of pan.
-Remove from the heat; stir in vanilla.
+- For custard, in a small saucepan, heat 1 cup cream over medium heat until bubbles form around sides of pan; remove from heat.
 In a large bowl, whisk egg yolks and granulated sugar until smooth.
-Gradually whisk in heated cream mixture.
-Gradually stir in remaining cream.
+Slowly stir in hot cream.
+Stir in vanilla and remaining cream.

 Originally published as Cranberry Creme Brulee in Taste of Home's Holiday & Celebrations Cookbook Annual 2006, p133

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review

 Sort By :